Treatment Option Overview for Cervical Cancer

 - Based on these results, strong consideration should be given to the incorporation of concurrent cisplatin-based chemotherapy with radiation therapy in women who require radiation therapy for treatment of cervical cancer.[2-6]

-Surgery and radiation therapy are equally effective for early-stage small-volume disease.
-Younger patients may benefit from surgery in regard to ovarian preservation and avoidance of vaginal atrophy and stenosis.
+Surgery and radiation therapy are equally effective for early stage, small-volume disease.
+Younger patients may benefit from surgery to preserve the ovaries and avoid vaginal atrophy and stenosis.

-Therapy of patients with cancer of the cervical stump is effective, yielding results comparable to those seen in patients with an intact uterus.
+Therapy for patients with cancer of the cervical stump is effective and yields results that are comparable with those seen in patients with an intact uterus.